 Price includes a welcome basket (for stays of 7 or more nights), cleaning products, bed linen, bath mats, hand, bath and tea towels, please bring your own pool / beach towels.

 Fully fitted kitchen with electric built-in multifunction fan oven and ceramic hob with extractor, microwave, fridge-freezer, dishwasher and washing machine.
 Dining area with dresser, table and chairs to seat 6.
 Two windows with views across the front lawn to the woodland beyond.
 A feature granite staircase leads to landing giving access to 2 bedrooms and the bathroom.

 The lounge has a large L-shaped sofa and an antique 3 piece suite, wood burning Jotul stove set in a feature granite and wooden beamed fireplace, English free-to-air satellite tv, French terrestrial tv, 50" tv, Plasma tv and dvd player.
 Well stocked bookcase.
 Window with views across the front lawn to the woodland beyond.

 The bedrooms comprise an enormous double and a triple; all bedroom furniture is solid pine.

 The master bedroom is truly cavernous, triple aspect with four windows.
 Two with views across the lawns to the woodland below, another overlooks Mulberry's rear garden.
-The bedroom has a double bed, triple wardrobes, chest of drawers, 2 bedside cabinets, dressing table, mirror, stool and a 2 seat sofa.
+The bedroom has a king size bed, triple wardrobes, chest of drawers, 2 bedside cabinets, dressing table, mirror, stool and a 2 seat sofa.
 You can also request a cot in this bedroom.